Membership of professional associations

 - ANT3KAM – Kinship, Gender and Marriage.

-Ongoing work in Tonga with the Pacific Leadership Program
+Work in Tonga for the Pacific Leadership Program

 - Lee, H. (ed.)
 (2008) Ties to the Homeland: Second Generation Transnationalism, UK, Cambridge Scholars Publishing.

 - Lee, H. (2003) Tongans Overseas: Between Two Shores, Honolulu, University of Hawai’i Press.

 - Morton, H. (1996) Becoming Tongan: an ethnography of childhood, Honolulu, University of Hawaii Press.